Junior Mentor Program

 Becoming a Junior Mentor

-To become a Junior Mentor, students are nominated by current Junior Mentors and approved by staff.
-Candidates are invited to return to Spirit Sessions as unpaid Junior Mentor Interns where they are trained by Junior Mentors and are included in all Junior Mentor meetings and activities.
-Junior Mentor Interns must be consistently responsible and prove they can be depended on before they are promoted to Junior Mentor.
+To become a Junior Mentor, students are usually nominated by current Junior Mentors and mentors and approved by staff.
+Candidates are invited to return to Spirit Sessions as unpaid Junior Mentor Interns to complete a 40-hour internship where they are trained by Junior Mentors.
+Junior Mentor Interns must learn the job and be consistently responsible and prove they can be depended on before they are promoted to Junior Mentor.

-Junior Mentors and Interns also participate in program development, as well as fundraising activities and speaking tours.
+Junior Mentors and Interns also participate in program development, fundraising activities, and community outreach and speaking opportunities.
 Junior Mentors and Interns are first-tier candidates for job referrals to other employers.
-Selected Junior Mentors are offered the opportunity to be trained and certified as Junior Lifeguards, and qualifying candidates are certified as full-fledged Lifeguards.

 Junior Mentors “Champions in Training” Speakers Bureau

-Spirit Sessions youth are often invited to share their personal stories about learning to redirect their lives despite extreme challenges and tragic obstacles that average people rarely face and many youth are sheltered from.
-Audiences gain a greater appreciation for their blessings and begin to reconsider how they view others:
+Spirit Sessions youth are sometimes invited to share their personal stories about learning to redirect their lives despite extreme challenges and tragic obstacles that average people rarely face and many youth are sheltered from.
+Audiences gain a greater appreciation for their blessings and begin to reconsider how they view others.